 The company has large scale ambitions for its data platform.
 It wants to migrate more applications and data to Google Cloud, and to increase the scope of AI-powered tools.

 “Fundamentally, we’re trying to put data at the heart of everything we do, supporting our business’ ability to operate over the next decade as the retail landscape shifts.
 Having Google Cloud on this journey with us means we’re able to move quickly while taking less risks and staying true to our company culture.”

 The marketing departments of John Lewis and Waitrose started working closer together last year, with launch of the new John Lewis & Partners and Waitrose & Partners identity.
-At the same time, they launched a new joint loyalty card which brought together the MyJohnLewis and MyWaitrose schemes, although there has to be a decision about on whether to roll it out more broadly.
+At the same time, they launched a new joint loyalty card which brought together the MyJohnLewis and MyWaitrose schemes, although there has yet to be a decision on whether to roll it out more broadly.

 The marketing teams were merged last month as part of a group-wide restructure.

 John Lewis and Waitrose: Shrek puts on a dragon suit